mengbinhao/jack-note/docs/english/everyday.md

   > Ever since I can remember, fashion has been something that interested me, I mean I live and breath this stuff
   > One thing that you should know about me is that xxx
   > I came from a family of 3
+  > You should put one more layers
+  > You might wanna loose that jacket
+  > What do you do for a living?
+What line of work are you in?

 - 2020.2.20